ImmanuelHaffner/pigmentor.nvim/README.md

 #### Highlight

-Replaces the color text background with the actual color.
+Replaces the foreground text color with the actual color.

 ![](img/example_highlight_simple.png)